DavidTParks/dev-portfolio-2.0/content/blogs/building-a-like-counter-with-faunadb-and-nuxt.md

 ### Netlify

-If you aren't familiar with [Netlify functions](https://www.netlify.com/products/functions/), they're essentially Netlify's wrapper on top of AWS Lambda.
+If you aren't familiar with [Netlify functions](https://www.netlify.com/products/functions/), they're essentially Netlify's wrapper on top of AWS Lambda (with a very generous free-tier).
 To keep it simple, they're fully managed and auto-scaling serverless functions that ***just work*** with your Netlify projects.

 Before we start writing our serverless functions that will handle retrieving and updating our `like` counts for our blog posts, we'll need to install the [Netlify CLI](https://docs.netlify.com/cli/get-started/) in order to test our functions locally before deploying to Netlify.
 Go ahead and install it globally.